This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The overall best pellet grill for searing in our opinion is the Camp Chef Woodwind WiFi pellet grill – and by a pretty wide margin.
 The design of this grill incorporates all of the features we already touched on, plus some more.

-For your searing, the Woodwind comes with an option to include a gas powered sear box that can really crank up the heat.
+For your searing, the Woodwind comes with an option to include a gas powered sidekick burner that can really crank up the heat.
 The cast aluminum burner is also strong and durable enough to hold large pots, cast iron skillets, and even small outdoor pizza ovens.

 On top of that, the Woodwind series from Camp Chef has a built in sliding heat diffusor plate that you can adjust to expose your fire pot if you want to sear.
 This allows for you to decide if you want to sear your meat over direct heat flames or cook with indirect heat.